Scientific Name

 How to Grow and Care

 This Crassula is endemic to the wetlands of the Cape Fold area of the Western Cape region of South Africa.
-It has become naturalized in Western Australia, which is found in winter wet depressions and gullies and lakes in the Great Southern, Wheatbelt, South West, and Peel regions.
+It has become naturalized in Western Australia in winter wet depressions and gullies and lakes in the Great Southern, Wheatbelt, South West, and Peel regions.
 It is also found throughout southern South Australia, New South Wales, and Victoria.

 Collect whole plants that are drying off, turning red-brown with mature fruit spikes.
-These will contain very small brown seeds when rubbed with your fingers.
+These will contain tiny brown seeds when rubbed with your fingers.
 Place the plants in a tray and leave them to dry for two weeks.
-Then rub the plants gently by hand or with a rubber bung to dislodge the seeds.
+Then gently rub the plants or with a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
-Be very careful as the seeds are very small.
-Store the seeds with a desiccant such as dried silica beads or dry rice in an air-tight container in a cool and dry place.
+Be very careful, as the seeds are tiny.
+Store the seeds with a desiccant, such as dried silica beads or dry rice, in an air-tight container in a cool and dry place.

 Links